luiscarlosgph/fourier-domain-adaptation/README.md

 Fourier Domain Adaption (FDA)
 -----------------------------

-This Python package performs a classic frequency domain adaptation.

-For more info, check this paper by Yanchao Yang and Stefano Soatto in CVPR 2020:
+This Python package implements a classic frequency domain adaptation from this paper by Yanchao Yang and Stefano Soatto in CVPR 2020:

 [**FDA: Fourier Domain Adaptation for Semantic Segmentation**](https://arxiv.org/abs/2004.05498)